Seeking Help for Addiction

 Clients also can utilize aftercare options, which can include support group meetings and integration into 12-step programs like AA and NA.
 It should be noted that while these are great options for anyone interested in ongoing recovery support after treatment, these options should not be a substitute for stand-alone treatment.

-At Florida House Experience, we offer a full continuum of treatment care including Sober Living, a housing program for clients who have recently completed treatment.
+At FHE Health, we offer a full continuum of treatment care including Sober Living, a housing program for clients who have recently completed treatment.
 This program allows addicts to build healthy habits outside our facility, whether they reside in a sober living community or use the program on an outpatient basis.

 NIDA’s recommendations prioritize treatment facilities that can offer the most comprehensive care possible to patients.
 Addiction is a complicated disease, and options that can offer personalized, nuanced treatment options to clients are going to better poised to provide consistently positive results.